Pythagorean Triangle 3 : 4 : 5

 To our ancient brethren it represented the heavens and specifically the Great Bear Constellation revolving around the Pole Star, the gap in the middle, which was a reference point for orienting buildings.
 Many of the old operative masons used the swastika as their personal Mark.
 The Orientals considered it to be the wheel of sun, good luck and life.
 There is a special word ‘Deasil’, which means with the rotation of the sun.
 Interestingly, Buddhists & Hindus always circumambulate their Holy Shrines with the sun.

+In contrast, the reverse swastika is considered to be the wheel of the moon, misfortune and death.
+There is a special word ‘Widdershins’ meaning against the sun.
 Against advice some 90 years ago, Hitler apparently insisted on using this version of the swastika.
 He also slewed it by 45°, which is wrong, because the true swastika is always oriented NESW.

 Maybe after another 100 years, Hitler will be a vague memory and the swastika will be once again viewed as a sign of good luck.